-When it comes to shipping from China, CFC has more than ten years’ experience in providing ocean cargo services for large and small companies as well as individuals all over the world.
+When it comes to shipping from China, CFC has been proud in this freight forwarding industry for more than 20 years, and is good at providing ocean cargo services for small and medium companies as well as individuals all over the world.

-As a top-rated China freight broker, we’d like to share our knowledge and experiences in this article, and hope all the information below can help you improve your supply chain management.
+As a top-rated China freight agent, we’d like to share our knowledge and experiences in this article, and hope all the information below can help you improve your supply chain management.

 We are constantly updating this guide, make sure to come back and check the information you need from time to time.
 Besides, we can discuss more about your specific logistics requirement by submitting our quote form.